Jeffrinrakesh/Daily-Article/daily_writing_day_10.md

 with the help of my mentor i completed the problem

-Then we has a meeting with sri ram anna in that meeting he solved the probllem and shown us the answer for tom and jerry problem and table problem and                       problem.he explained us clearly so that we under stood the problem.
+Then we has a meeting with sri ram anna in that meeting he solved the probllem and shown us the answer for tom and jerry problem and table problem and Harry potter algorithm problem.he explained us clearly so that we under stood the problem.

    After the meeting i started coding the html and css to learn someting new i found there are lot of things which